RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/The-Setup-program/Step-3-Finish-and-test-the-Server.md

-﻿The final step of the Wizard asks you to click Finish to run the configuration process.
+The final step of the Wizard asks you to click Finish to run the configuration process.
 Let 'er rip!

 Once it's done you need to do the following: